 Consider testing when:

-Alert Building Inspections Pukekohe can conduct thorough property inspections alongside meth testing to give you complete peace of mind.
+Alert Building Inspections Pukekohe can conduct thorough property inspections, including meth testing, to give you complete peace of mind.

 It is best practice to test all rental properties between tenancies.
-This means you ensure the property is habitable for an incoming tenant and also clearly establish who has caused contamination if it is found.
+This means you ensure the property is habitable for an incoming tenant and clearly establish who caused the contamination if it is found.

 Landlords should test: